-- be currently enrolled for at least 3 credit hours. - be making satisfactory academic progress. - have sufficient aid awarded to cover tuition, fees, and the amount of the bookstore charges. - not have any past due charges on their ASU Mid-South student account. - have a signed Title IV Authorization form on file with the Financial Aid Office.
+- be currently enrolled for at least 3 credit hours. - be making satisfactory academic progress. - have sufficient aid awarded to cover tuition, fees, and the amount of the bookstore charges. - not have any past due charges on their ASU Mid-South student account. - accept the Title IV Authorization on the Student Self-Service Banner Portal.